Causal Duration Analysis with Diff-in-Diff: Motivation and Background

 \subsection{Consequences of the Diff-in-Diff Assumption}

 In the settings that we consider in this paper, the parallel trends assumption (\ref{eq:identass-2}) can be highly problematic.
 We consider cases in which the outcome is a binary indicator that an individual has reached an absorbing state by a given period.
 Therefore, the group mean outcome is the share of individuals in the group who have reached the absorbing state.
-For reasons that we describe below, these shares tend to converge over time, regardless of treatment.
+These shares cannot exceed $1$ and are increasing with time.
+As such, they tend to converge, regardless of treatment.
 That is, the magnitude of the difference in group-mean outcomes tends to decrease, even if treatment has no effect.
 Standard diff-in-diff would erroneously interpret such a decrease as evidence of a treatment effect, leading to biased and inconsistent causal estimates.

-Perhaps the most striking failure of parallel trends occurs when the shares in the absorbing state grow too close to $1$.
-Recall that the shares must be bounded above by $1$ and are weakly increasing over time.
-Consider the schools example and suppose that at some time prior to $t^{*}$, $60\%$ of students in school $1$ have passed and $40\%$ in school $2$, and by some time after $t^*$, strictly more than $80\%$ of students in school $2$ have passed.
-Under the assumption of counterfactual trends in mean outcomes, we must immediately conclude that there is a negative treatment effect, even before observing the post-treatment outcomes in the treated school.
-This is because no more than $100\%$ of students in school $1$ can pass the test, and so the gap in mean outcomes must be strictly lower in the post-treatment period than the $20\%$ gap in the pre-treatment period.

-The example above is the result of a ceiling parallel trends places on the shares of individuals who can reach the absorbing state.
-Given that the shares are bounded above by $1$, it follows from (\ref{eq:identass-2}) that the counterfactual share who reach the absorbing state can never exceed $1+c$ in school $1$, and $1-c$ in school 2.
-Similar restrictions hold under other linearity assumptions of the form in (\ref{SCstandard}).

-Convergence of mean outcomes is likely to arise even in cases where the shares do not reach the ceiling $1\pm c$.
-Consider that as the share of the population who have reached the absorbing state increases, there are fewer individuals left to enter the absorbing state.
-This means that if the share who have reached the absorbing state is high, the increase in mean outcomes will be small relative to the rate at which individuals who have not yet reached the absorbing state arrive at that state.